 You will lie face down on the table.
 Your back will be washed and sanitized.
 An x-ray may be used to help guide a small needle to the area where spinal fluid is leaking.
-Contrast dye solution will be injected and more x-rays will be taken.
+Contrast material will be injected and more x-rays will be taken.
 A small amount of blood will be drawn and injected into the correct area of the spine.
 This should clot, or seal, the leakage.

 About 30 minutes

-In case of an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for emergency medical services right away.

-The American Congress of Obstetricians and Gynecologists
+American Congress of Obstetricians and Gynecologists

 Family Doctor—American Family Physician